 Perform an evaluation of your child’s strengths/abilities and weaknesses/difficulties

-This might include watching how they move and play; testing their muscle strength, joint movements, and their balance and coordination; challenging their movement abilities; and building a rapport with your child.
+For our physiotherapists, this might include watching how they move and play; testing their muscle strength, joint movements, and their balance and coordination; challenging their movement abilities; and reviewing their sensory systems.

-Develop goals for physiotherapy and a treatment plan
+Develop goals for therapy and a treatment plan

 We will collaborate with you to decide what goals are the most important to your child, to you as their parent/s, and to your whole family, in order to optimise your child’s overall abilities, function and participation.
 Together with you, we will also come up with a treatment plan that suits your child and family, and works towards positive outcomes for your child.